Collection of rings and jewelry tools on a white surface

 So let's get started!

-Gold - what's the difference between 9ct & 18ct?
+Understanding gold - what's the difference between 9ct & 18ct?

-The difference here is the precious metal content.
+The difference here is the gold content.

 • 9ct gold contains 37.5% pure gold.